biya-coin/biyaliquid-docs/.gitbook/developers/concepts/cosmjs-support.md

 # CosmJs Support

-Biyachain is not natively supported on the `@cosmjs` packages.
-It's highly recommended to use our `@biya-coin` packages to interact with Biyachain.
+Biya Chain is not natively supported on the `@cosmjs` packages.
+It's highly recommended to use our `@biya-coin` packages to interact with Biya Chain.

-If you are familiar with the `@cosmjs` packages we are exporting similar interfaces/classes that work the same as the classes on `@cosmjs` but have support for Biyachain as well.
+If you are familiar with the `@cosmjs` packages we are exporting similar interfaces/classes that work the same as the classes on `@cosmjs` but have support for Biya Chain as well.

-Again, keep in mind that the recommended approach is to use the Biyachain's standard approach, which you can learn more about in [Cosmos transactions](../../developers-native/transactions/cosmos.md).
+Again, keep in mind that the recommended approach is to use the Biya Chain's standard approach, which you can learn more about in [Cosmos transactions](../../developers-native/transactions/cosmos.md).

 ## Usage using Keplr